GathunguAlex/Artticals/README.md

 ## Deliverables
 The below are the methods that must be present on your models.
 Feel free to build out any helper methods to use in these, but complete in the following order:

-1. Build the basic initialization methods on the Contributor, Article and Category classes needed to instantiate objects for each.
-Look at the given files to see what attributes each class has
+1. Build the basic initialization methods on the Contributor, Article, Category, and ArticleCategories classes needed to instantiate objects for each.
+Look at the given files to see what attributes each class has.
-2. Build methods for the Category class, then complete methods for Contributor and Article.

 Category:
 - Category#articles